 In general terms, the respiratory system is divided into two parts.
-The upper respiratory tract consists of the nose, nasal sinuses, throat and trachea or windpipe while the lower respiratory tract consists of the 'small airways' (bronchi and bronchioles) and the alveoli (the small air sacs deep in the lung tissue where oxygen exchange occurs).
+The upper respiratory tract consists of the nose, nasal sinuses, throat, and trachea (windpipe), while the lower respiratory tract consists of the small airways (bronchi and bronchioles) and the alveoli (the small air sacs deep in the lung tissue where oxygen exchange occurs).
 COPD is a condition of the lower respiratory tract.
 Initially it affects the small airways, although in advanced cases it will progress to also affect the alveoli.

 How does COPD affect the dog's lungs?

 In its early stages, COPD causes inflammation in the small airways.
 Persistent inflammation will cause blockage of the small airways and will ultimately result in reactive changes in the lungs, including dilation of portions of the small airways (bronchiectasis) or scarring in the lungs (pulmonary fibrosis).